affrae/ghas-report-downloader/README.md

 ### Short term

+- [x] Error Checking and Handling
+- [ ] User Input Data checking and sanitization
-- [ ] Better details in the list reports function to help choose which report
+- [x] Better details in the list reports function to help choose which report
 - [ ] Actually implement downloading the report
 - [ ] Option to download the report for the most recent commit to a PR source branch
 - [ ] Better docs